Developer Experience

 Pre-commit Toolchain

-The primary resource is pre-commit-config — a .pre-commit-config.yaml file pinned to specific hook versions, enforcing tofu fmt, tofu validate, tofu test, YAML lint, and trailing whitespace.
-Identical in local and CI environments.
+The primary resource is pre-commit-config — a .pre-commit-config.yaml file pinned to specific hook versions, enforcing tofu fmt, tofu validate, tofu test, tofu scan, YAML lint, and trailing whitespace locally before every commit.
+CI runs the core OpenTofu checks (tofu fmt, tofu validate, tofu test) directly rather than executing the full pre-commit suite.

 Local Development Setup